hood/bump.ts/README.md

 > A collision detection library for TypeScript.
 Ported from `bump.lua`.

-Bump.ts is a collision-detection library for axis-aligned rectangles.
+`bump.ts` is a collision-detection library for axis-aligned rectangles.
 Its main features are:

 * Axis-aligned bounding-box (AABB) collisions.
 * Tunneling - all items are treated as "bullets".
 The fact that we only use AABBs allows doing this fast.